 - what can additional hospitalisation insurance cover?

-- how much does it cost to give birth?
+- how much does it actually cost to give birth and how much will it cost me?

 - other benefits offered by mutuelles, hospitalisation insurance, social security agency etc